DataSQRL/datasqrl.github.io/blog/2023-09-21-recommendations-current23-ai.md

 ```

 :::info
-Disclaimer: We are using the preview release of DataSQRL to showcase the vector embedding feature that's coming in the next release.
+Disclaimer: We are using the preview release of DataSQRL with the `:dev` tag to showcase the vector embedding feature that's coming in the next release.
-Use the latest tag for the stable release.
+Use the `:latest` tag for the stable release.
 :::